Vermillio/Metaprogramming2.0/Lab2/README.md

   `pip install kotlin_style_checker`
 ____

-## THE SIMPLEST: Usage from command line:
+## RECOMMENDED: Usage from command line:

   Searches for all .kt files in given path and fixes naming and comments errors